Photos and Report: The Coordinated Global Vigils for the Closure of Guantánamo on November 1, 2023

 Read the rest of this entry »

-Vigils for the closure of Guantánamo on July 5, 2023.
-Clockwise from top left: London, Washington, D.C., Mexico City and New York City.
+Photos from the ten global vigils for the closure of Guantánamo on June 5, 2024.
+Clockwise, from top L: Washington, D.C., Mexico City, New York City and London.

 Please support my work as a reader-funded journalist!
 I’m currently trying to raise $2500 (£2000) to support my writing and campaigning on Guantánamo and related issues over the next three months.
 If you can help, please click on the button below to donate via PayPal.